tumble-weed/myhelp/help.md

 foo \zsbar\ze baz matches the “bar” in foo bar baz.
 But the whole pattern is still required
 \(atom\)\@<=
 atom is he look behind string

+# bash check if string is empty
+myVar=""
+if [ -z "$myVar" ]; then
+    echo "myVar is empty"
+else
+    echo "myVar is not empty"
+fi